pavelsolis/pavelsolis.github.io/research.md

 <details>

-  <summary> U.S. monetary policy leads to a reassessment of policy rate expectations and risks in emerging markets. </summary>
+  <summary> Changes in U.S. monetary policy lead to a reassessment of policy rate expectations and of risks in emerging markets. </summary>

 &nbsp;